Economic history of China (1912–1949): Foreign direct investment in the Republic of China

 Foreign direct investment in China soared during the Republic's early years.
-Some 1.5 billion of investment was present in China by the beginning of the 20th century, with Russia, The United Kingdom and Germany being the largest investors.
+Some 1.5 billion of investment was present in China by the beginning of the 20th century, with Russia, the United Kingdom and Germany being the largest investors.
 However, with the outbreak of World War I, investment from Germany and Russia stopped while the UK and Japan took a leading role.
 By 1930, foreign investment in China was more than 3.5 billion, with Japan leading (1.4 billion) and England at 1 billion.
 By 1948, however, the capital stock had halted with investment dropping to only 3 billion, with the US and Britain's leading.

 Currency of the Republic of China

+During most the Nanjing decade, China's currency was on the silver standard.
+It was necessary for the Nationalist government's expenses to be balanced by sales of government bonds, tax revenues, and other receipts.

+In 1935, the Nationalist government issued a new fiat currency, the fabi, through the four government banks (the Central Bank of China, the Bank of China, the Bank of Communications, and the Agricultural Bank).

-The currency of China was initially silver-backed, but the nationalist government seized control of private banks in the notorious banking coup of 1935 and replaced the currency with the Fabi, a fiat currency issued by the ROC.
-Particular effort was made by the ROC government to instill this currency as the monopoly currency of China, stamping out earlier Silver and gold-backed notes that had made up China's currency.
-Unfortunately, the ROC government used this privilege to issue currency en masse; a total of 1.4 billion Chinese yuan was issued in 1936, but by the end of the second Sino-Japanese war some 1.031 trillion in notes had been issued.
+Particular effort was made by the ROC government to instill the fabi as the monopoly currency of China, stamping out earlier Silver and gold-backed notes that had made up China's currency.
+No separate institution existed to control the money supply, and therefore the political leadership of the Nationalist government was free to dictate the money supply.
+The ROC government used this privilege to issue currency en masse; a total of 1.4 billion Chinese yuan was issued in 1936, but by the end of the second Sino-Japanese war some 1.031 trillion in notes had been issued.
+When it came to military expenses, Chiang Kai-shek decided how much money he needed and ordered H.H.
+Kung to supply it.
 This trend worsened with the resumption of the Chinese Civil war in 1946.
 By 1947, some 33.2 trillion of currency was issued.
 This was done in large part as an attempt to close the massive budget deficits brought about by the war (taxation revenue was just 0.25 billion, compared with 2500 billion in war expenses).
 By 1949, the total currency in circulation was 120 billion times more than in 1936.